-CSTA is proud to present an amazing lineup of 16 short courses for this year's conference.
-There short course are designed to help you dig deeper into NGSS, engineering design, and more.
+CSTA is proud to present an amazing lineup of short courses for this year's conference.
+These short courses are designed to help you dig deeper into NGSS, engineering design, and more.
 Each short course's duration is three to six hours, giving you the chance to really interact and make sense of the material.

 Short courses are ticketed events, guaranteeing you a seat in the room and relevant hand-outs.
 You will have hands-on experiences that are designed to help you envision relevant to use in your classroom.
 Many short courses will also provide you with sample materials that are ready for use.
 Be sure to sign up for these soon—we expect these short courses will sell out fast this year!